buildbarn/bb-storage/README.md

 [recc](https://gitlab.com/bloomberg/recc) to cache and optionally execute build actions remotely.

-This repository provides a copy of Buildbarn's storage daemon.
+This repository provides Buildbarn's storage daemon.
 This daemon can be used to build a scalable build cache.
 On its own, it cannot be used to execute build actions remotely.
 When using only this storage daemon, build actions will still be executed on the local system.
 This daemon does, however, facilitate remote execution by allowing execution requests to be forwarded to a separate remote execution service.

 This storage daemon can be configured to use a whole series of backends.
 Examples include Redis and S3.
 It also provides a local on-disk storage